Kajiih/SnakeForge/README.md

 ## 📋 Requirements

-You will need an accounts on:
+You will need accounts on:

 - [GitHub](https://github.com/) to host your repository
 - [PyPI](https://pypi.org/) to publish your project
 - [CodeCov](https://about.codecov.io/sign-up/) to check your project's tests and coverage

-Unsure the following dependencies are installed:
+Make sure the following dependencies are installed:

 - Python>=3.12
 - [Copier](https://copier.readthedocs.io/en/stable/) with [copier_templates_extensions](https://github.com/copier-org/copier-templates-extensions)